Governor Pen Portraits

 Chair of Governors

 I am a parent of 1 child at Washingwell.
 I have been on the Governing Body for the last 5 years, and am now the Chair.

 I became involved in the Governing Body as I wanted to know what was going on within school and help improve the outcomes for the children at our school.

 I am proud of the hard work our school puts into the education and all round development of the children in our care and am looking forward to being involved in the school as it continues to grow over the next few years, whilst continuing to provide a safe and stimulating environment for our pupils.

 Term of Office Expiry: 2 June 2019

 It is a real pleasure to be a Governor at Washingwell Primary School.
 I am passionate about education and as a local resident I want to see our local primary school go from strength to strength.
-I work as an RE teacher in a secondary school and sixth form by day and I hope to bring some of my own experiences and understanding to the role of school governor.

 I have particular interests in humanities, thinking skills, inclusive education and e-learning and I am a member of the Pupils and Curriculum Committee.
 I look forward to working with you to fulfil our school ethos; to make sure all children at Washingwell Primary School realise their full potential in a safe, happy and secure place where all achievement is valued.

 I was co-opted to a Governor position in July 2014 and attended my first full Governor meeting in the Autumn 2014 term.
 I have 2 children in the school both in KS2 and both are very happy at Washingwell; I also have 2 older children who both attended Washingwell, again, both of them loved it there!
 Since becoming Governor I have attended a number of training opportunities and have been appointed as link Governor for early years education and school attendance.